Three little words that can mean hugely different things to many different people.

 “Many years ago, I was struck by the amount of plastic packing that was used to deliver our orders.
 We always made sure to reuse as much as we could, and only ordered in recycled and biodegradable packaging.
 That got me thinking even more about the products themselves, where they came from, how they were made and what they were made of.
 That’s when I started to look seriously at how Precious Sparkle could make a difference.

 “We have a great range of eco and vegan, bath & beauty products, which are all made using sustainably sourced natural ingredients, are cruelty free, vegan friendly and eco certified.
-We’ve also moved away from products in plastic, instead relying on recyclable and recycled cardboard and glass, and bar soap with no packaging.
+We’ve also tried to move away as much as possible from products in plastic, instead relying on recyclable and recycled cardboard and glass, and bar soap with no packaging.
+If plastic is involved, it has usually already been recycled once.

-“But it’s our fashion offer where we’ve made a real point of difference.
+“We have also tried to make a difference with our fashion offer.
 I believe in slow fashion; buying less but buying better.
 I want clothes that will last years, not wear out, that aren’t mass produced, haven't hurt the people who made them, or harmed the environment around the factory.
-Fifteen years ago, eco fashion was quite rare, quite expensive, and not always that fashionable!
+Fifteen years ago, this sort of fashion was quite rare, quite expensive, and not always that fashionable!

 “That has changed massively.
 Nowadays, customers are buying these brands because they adore the garments and the quality – some people don’t even know about the eco-credentials!
 For those who do know, they are delighted to find that we have searched high and low for fashionable brands that don’t hurt the environment.
 The bonus is, you won't find these clothes easily elsewhere and so you end up with a truly unique, stylish, ethical outfit.

-“I’ve really enjoyed finding alternatives to fast, disposable fashion and the proof is in how well it has been received by our customers.
-As a shop, we don’t over buy.
+““I’ve really enjoyed finding alternatives to fast, disposable fashion and the proof is in how well it has been received by our customers.
+As a shop, we don’t over buy, and our manufacturers don’t over product.
 We are horrified by the amount of unsold clothing that ends up in landfill, so we have a small collection each season of handpicked items, and we only buy one of each size.
+This does mean that both we and our suppliers can run out of things from time to time, but we feel this is the better way to produce and offer goods.

 “In a town like Perth you don't want to see everyone you know wearing the thing you just bought and so it's nice to offer something different and to give exclusivity as standard.”